jkeller52/astrobee/README.md

 ```
 $ export DISPLAY=localhost:0
 ```
+with 'localhost' substituted for your IP address.

-After trying to run the simulator with `roslaunch astrobee sim.launch dds:=false robot:sim_pub sviz=true`, I had another error:
+After trying to run the simulator again with `roslaunch astrobee sim.launch dds:=false robot:sim_pub sviz=true`, I had another error:
 ```
 libGL error: No matching fbConfigs or visuals found
 libGL error: failed to load driver: swrast
 ```
-This seems to be a WSL2 graphics configuration problem.
-Can be fixed by adding a line to bashrc along with the parameter we added to VcXsrv.
+This seems to be another WSL2 graphics configuration problem.
+It can be fixed by adding a line to bashrc along with the parameter we added to VcXsrv.

-Adding a line to bashrc
+#### Adding a line to bashrc
 ```
 $ sudo nano ~/.bashrc
 ```